LionsRoar.com’s digital editor Lilly Greenblatt looks at the bittersweet lessons of winter.

-The three articles in this Weekend Reader each share insight into the bittersweet lessons of winter and the inspiration it can bring, if we allow ourselves to open to it.
+The three articles below each share insight into the bittersweet lessons of winter and the inspiration it can bring, if we allow ourselves to open to it.
 As Buddhist teacher Sylvia Boorstein once wrote of these dark days, “Perhaps these days of less sunlight are opportunities for more contemplative time, more looking deeply to see what perhaps can only be seen in the dark.”

 Yoga practitioner Alison Wearing discovers how to appreciate the moment, even in the great white north.

 Inhaling, I reach up, touch the tips of my mittens together.
 Exhaling, I pull a piece of the sky to my heart.
 Inhaling, I arch back into an invocation of flexibility, fearlessness, a willingness to bend toward what I cannot see.
 Exhaling, I bend forward to touch the earth.
 One boot flies out behind me and I push into postures of agility and strength, the sun warming my teeth as I smile.
 Snow crunches against my wrists.
 I lift and lunge, stand and reach, my hands gathering into prayer position and drawing down, slowly, to my heart.
 “Snowga,” my partner calls this new habit of mine: yoga in the snow.